dvameka/regform/README.md

     </div>
 ```

 * Add a submit button and reset button at the bottom of the contact number field.
-Implement event trigger on the reset button by invoking a built in reset function, automaitically angular will reset all fields which is binded to the declared scope.
+Implement event trigger on the reset button by invoking a built in reset function, angular framework automaitically will reset all binded fields.
 ```
  <div class="form-group">
     <hr/>